PlenusPyramis/dockerfiles/ubuntu-pet/README.md

 wrong.](https://jpetazzo.github.io/2014/06/23/docker-ssh-considered-evil/)

-However, a pretty good argument can be made for using a docker container as a development environment.
-In this mode, having a persistent stateful environment that you can have a normal ssh connection to, is exactly what you want.
-Another good role is for a bastion/jump server, using this container you can use MOSH to connect to other machines that don't have MOSH installed, for example.
+However, a pretty good argument can be made for using a docker container as a development environment, and having a normal SSH connection to that environment is often ideal for tools like Ansible or Emacs' TRAMP.
+Another good role is for a bastion/jump server; using this container you can use MOSH to connect to other machines that don't have MOSH installed, for example.

 This is not recommended for any production service role.